How to Write a Consulting Contract (Guide): Types and Terms to Include

 - Project summary, including any conditions or results you and the client have discussed

-- Critical dates (project start and completion, invoice submission, payment due)
+- Critical dates (project start date and completion date, invoice submission, payment due)

 - Agreed-upon payment